calico-games/react-native-godot/README.md

 ## Credits

-* Special thanks to all the contributors of the Godot Engine (`https://github.com/godotengine/godot`).
+* Special thanks to all the contributors of the [Godot Engine](https://github.com/godotengine/godot).
-* A big shoutout to Migeran (`https://github.com/migeran`) that helped us a lot to build this library.
+* A big shoutout to [Migeran](https://github.com/migeran) that helped us a lot to build this library.